Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 -	Sliding Image carousel with controllers used for gallery pages.
 Descriptive caption provided under each image.

--	Image thumbnails provided on tablet and desktop devices under the carousel to allow users to open a larger static image to view a piece in more detail.
+-	Image thumbnails provided on tablet and desktop devices under the carousel to allow users to see the full range and to open a larger static image to view a piece in more detail.

 -	Contact Form with dropdown menu for subject line.